Individual Privacy Accounting via a Renyi Filter: R enyi privacy filter

 \end{corollary}

-It is worth pointing out that the same odometer validity guarantee would hold if accounting was done according to the per-instance notion of individual privacy (Definition \ref{def:general-ind-privacy}).
-In that case, however, odometer values $O_t^{(i)}$ would depend on the whole dataset $S$, and not just $X_i$.
-Consequently, reporting the odometers to users --- without violating other users' privacy --- would require greater care.
+Moreover, the same guarantee holds if accounting is done according to the per-instance notion of individual privacy (Definition \ref{def:general-ind-privacy}).
+In that case, however, the values $O_t^{(i)}$ depend on the whole dataset $S$, and not just $X_i$.
+Consequently, reporting these values to users, without violating the other users' privacy, would require greater care.